dschrempf/EDCluster/README.md

 ## RevBayes

-For sample RevBayes scripts, please refer to the supplement.
+For sample RevBayes scripts, please refer to the supplement distributed together with the main text [0].

 # EDCluster help